percona/pmm-doc/docs/using/alerting.md

 ```

 ## Test alert expressions
-If you want to create custom templates, you can test the MetricsQ expressions for your custom template in the **Explore** section of PMM.
+If you want to create custom templates, you can test the MetricsQL expressions for your custom template in the **Explore** section of PMM.
 Here you can also query any PMM internal database.

 To test expressions for custom templates:

 1. On the left menu of PMM, choose **Explore > Metrics**.
 2. Enter your expression in the **Metrics** field and click **Run query**.

-For example, to validate that a MongoDB instance is down, shut down a member of a three-node replica set, then check that the expression **{service_type="mongodb"}** returns **0** in **Explore > Metrics**.
+For example, to validate that a MongoDB instance is down, shut down a member of a three-node replica set, then check that the expression `{service_type="mongodb"}` returns **0** in **Explore > Metrics**.

 ## Template compatibility
 ### With previous PMM versions